Everything You Should Know About Your Credit Card Billing Statement

 What To Do If Your Billing Statement Has Errors?

-If you find a billing mistake, you have sixty days from the date of receipt to dispute it with the credit card company.
+If you find a mistake, you have sixty days from the date of receipt to dispute it with the credit card company.

 Under the Fair Credit Billing Act, the credit card issuer must investigate the error and correct any mistakes on your credit card statement.
 You also have the right to withhold payment on the disputed amount until the investigation is complete.
 However, you still need to pay any portion of the bill that is not in dispute.